rachelstans/startup/conflictTest.md

 Adding some text from VS code !!

-Adding new text from Github !!
+Adding new text from Github

+Making more changes from Github